GeoTyler/GDAL-OGR-scripts/README.md

-GDAL-OGR-scripts
+GDAL-OGR Python Scripts
 ================

-A collection of scripts to perform GIS operations with OGR and GDAL
+A collection of Python scripts to perform GIS operations with OGR and GDAL